husarms/coin-surfer/README.md

 ```bash
 npm run start
 ```

+# Deployment
+The [live demo site](https://coin-surfer.herokuapp.com) is hosted in [Heroku](https://heroku.com).

+Deploying your own instance should be straightforward using their [Node.js getting started guide](https://devcenter.heroku.com/articles/getting-started-with-nodejs).

+Remember to define the environment variables mentioned in [setup](#setup) in Heroku's "config vars".

 # TODO
 1. ~~**Implement some basic AI** - use historical data to automatically adjust and optimize thresholds based on market trends~~